Our obligations under the Personal Health Information Protection Act

 GRH is committed to protecting the privacy, confidentiality and security of all personal health information to which it is entrusted.
 The privacy, confidentiality and security policy incorporates the provisions of Part 1 of the federal Personal Information Protection and Electronic Documents Act (PIPEDA) and includes the ten principles of the Canadian Standards Association's Model Code for the Protection of Personal Information (CAN/CSA-Q830-96), which was published in March 1996 as a national standard of Canada.

 The ten fundamental principles of privacy form the basis of the GRH's data protection strategy.
-Click here to read more about the ten principles.
+Click here to download a PDF file outlining the ten principles of privacy.

 Our obligations under the Freedom of Information and Protection of Privacy Act